-- 1. Critically review the recruitment and selection of medical students and evaluate the results of that process.
-Is the applicant pool size appropriate for the established capacity (classes size, teaching and simulation rooms, labs, and other facilities), both in terms of number and quality?
+- 1. Critically review the process of recruitment and selection of medical students, and evaluate the results of that process.
+Is the size of the applicant pool appropriate for the established class size, both in terms of number and quality?
 How do you validate your selection criteria? - 2.
-Evaluate the number of students of all types in relation to the constellation of resources available for teaching (number of faculty members, space, clinical facilities, learning sites, educational resources (including simulation), student services and facilities, etc.). - 3.
-Describe your goals for gender, racial, cultural, and economic diversity of students.
+Evaluate the number of students of all types (medical students, residents, visiting medical students, graduate students in basic sciences, etc.) in relation to the constellation of resources available for teaching (number of faculty members, space, clinical facilities, patients, educational resources, student services, etc.).

+- 3. Describe your goals for gender, racial, cultural, and economic diversity of students.
 How well have they been accomplished?
-Are there student support programmes and professional role models appropriate for the school's diversity goals? - 4.
-Evaluate whether the acceptance of transfer students, or visiting students, if applicable, in the school's affiliated teaching hospitals, affects the educational program of regular students (i.e., in the context of competition with the school's students for available resources, patients, educational venues, etc.).
+Are there student support programs and professional role models appropriate for the school's diversity goals? - 4.
+Evaluate whether the acceptance of transfer students, or visiting students in the school's affiliated teaching hospitals, affects the educational program of regular students (i.e., in the context of competition with the school's own students for available resources, patients, educational venues, etc.).